Geneva Golden Tornadoes football: Lost rivalries

 Geneva's first opponent was also their first rival.
-Pitt maintains the series led 16–10 over the GTs.
+Pitt maintains the series led 16–10 over the Golden Tornadoes.
 All of the games between the two schools took place between 1890 and 1924.
 The teams met three times in 1891, with Geneva winning the series 2–1.

 Season-by-season results

 Post-season bowl appearances

 Geneva College has appeared in seven post season bowl games.
-The Golden Tornadoes have had good success, going 6–1 all-time in bowl games.
-The Golden Tornadoes have also decline two bowl invitations.
-(2000 Victory Bowl and 2007 ECAC Bowl).
+The Golden Tornadoes have had good success, going 6–2 all-time in bowl games.
+The Golden Tornadoes have also declined two bowl invitations, those being the 2000 Victory Bowl and the 2007 ECAC Bowl.